-This popular Italian dessert is composed of delicate lady fingers dipped in espresso and coffee liquor, then layered in a velvety mascarpone cream, and dusted with cocoa powder for a finishing touch.
-This version has all the great taste of a traditional Tiramisu, but it’s made without the raw eggs.
+This popular Italian dessert is composed of delicate ladyfingers dipped in espresso and coffee liquor, then layered with a velvety mascarpone cream, and dusted with cocoa powder for a finishing touch.
+This version has all the great taste of a traditional tiramisu, but it’s made without the raw eggs.

 Tiramisu is one of my top 3 favorite desserts, but as much as I love it, I’m not comfortable working with raw eggs in my own kitchen.
 Call me a paranoid mama, but that’s just me.
 I’m sure I’ve eaten plenty of authentic tiramisu from restaurants, but I’ll leave the raw egg handling to the professionals.

 - This recipe has all the fabulous taste of an authentic Tiramisu, but it’s made without the raw eggs, which simplifies the process and saves on calories.

 - Super easy to make.
 There is no baking, no tempering raw eggs, just mix, layer, and refrigerate.
 The hardest part of this recipe is waiting until the tiramisu is set so you can dig in.

 - Everyone can enjoy it.
 There is the option of using decaf coffee and leaving the alcohol out if needed.